How to Research Your Market

 • Sales

-Other resources including licensed databases can be found at your local library or in the Small Business BC reference library.
-These resources include:
+Other resources, including licensed databases, can be found at your local library.
+These include:

 2. Know Your Competitors Advantage

-Discretely buy from you competitors and find out what kind of experience you received as a customer and the quality of products or services.
+Consider discretely buying from your competitors and find out what kind of experience you received as a customer and the quality of products or services.

 Stage 3: Current and Future Trends